13.2 Exam Week Prometric and Passport Checklist

 Exam morning

 Your pacing plan should already be rehearsed.
-Each session has 90 questions in 135 minutes, which implies about 90 seconds per question.
-Move through clear questions first, mark difficult items, and return with remaining time.
-One stubborn item should not absorb the time for several answerable items.
+Each session is 90 questions in 135 minutes, about 90 seconds per item.
+Answer clear questions first, flag hard ones, and return with remaining time.
+One stubborn item must never absorb the time owed to several answerable items.

 Prometric disruption plan

-If Prometric changes or cancels an appointment, use official communications and CFA Institute guidance.
-Do not rely on rumors or informal screenshots.
-Keep records of notices, dates, and contacts.
-If an event may qualify for a deferral, follow the CFA Institute deferral policy and deadlines.
+If Prometric changes or cancels your appointment, rely only on official CFA Institute and Prometric communications, never on rumors or screenshots.
+Keep records of every notice, date, and contact.
+If the event may qualify for a deferral, follow the published CFA Institute deferral policy and deadlines.
+The exam-week principle is simple: remove avoidable uncertainty — passport, route, rules, calculator, and pace — then spend your attention on reading stems and choosing the best-supported answer.

 A Level I candidate discovers exam week that the passport name differs from the CFA Institute account name.
 Which response is most appropriate?